YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: System Model

-As shown in Fig.~1, assume that there are $K$ targets within the sensing range of the BS.
-The two-dimensional plane position of the $k$-th target is $(x_k, y_k)$, and the corresponding polar coordinate position is $(r_k, \theta_k)$.
-Then the distance between the $k$-th target and the $n$-th antenna of the BS is $r_{k,n}=\sqrt{x_k^2+(y_k-nd)^2}$.
-Similar to the radar, the BS of communications system sends the probing signal to the space at the beginning of sensing.
-When the probing signal hits the targets, the echo signal will be generated.
-Then the BS receives the echo signal and performs a series of signal processing to realize target localization.
+In addition, we assume that there are $K$ dynamic targets within the sensing range of the BS.
+The two-dimensional position of the $k$-th dynamic target is $(x_k, y_k)$, the corresponding polar coordinate is $(r_k, \theta_k)$, and the radial velocity of the $k$-th dynamic target is $v_k$.
+Then the distance between the $k$-th dynamic target and the $n$-th antenna of the BS is